ConCon324/CETM25-Data-Visualization/README.md

-# Hong Kong’s Airbnb and Hotel Visualization System
+# Hong Kong’s Airbnb Visualization System

 Introduction: As a data visualiser or data analyst in a data scientist start-up company, you are tasked to design and develop a bespoke  Big Data visualisation product as part of an individual R & D project.